simonwahll/wahllcontent/dart/design_patterns/builder.md

 1. Products, the products the builders can create.
 2. A builder interface.
-3. Concrete builders that implements the builder interface.
+3. Concrete builders that implement the builder interface.
-4. A director that can use a builder to create objects.
+4. A director who can use a builder to create objects.

 ## Products

-We will create two products, a house and a shed.
+We will create two products, a house, and a shed.
 The builders we will create in a later step can produce these products.

 ```dart
 class House {